 Let’s start with cancer.

 Cancer is a generic word that covers a large set of diseases.
-Basically, it’s a cell or group of cells that undergo uncontrolled cellular growth and metastasize into other cells and organs.
+It’s a cell or group of cells that undergo uncontrolled cellular growth and metastasize into other cells and organs.
 However, cancer is not one disease.

 The National Cancer Institute states that there are over 100 types of cancer.
 Cancer Research UK states that there are over 200 types of cancer.
 The American Cancer Society lists over 70 types of cancer (although some are more classes of cancer rather than a single type).
 Wikipedia lists over 180 different cancers.

-Nevertheless, each of these cancers has different etiologies (causes), pathophysiologies (development), prognosis, and treatment.
+Nevertheless, each cancer has different etiologies (causes), pathophysiologies (development), prognosis, and treatment.

 Whenever I read some internet quack claim that there is a cure for cancer, I laugh because I know that they don’t understand the nature of cancer.
 Maybe someday well into the future, we might have some scientific “ah-ha” moment, and we find a common link between all cancers, but that seems implausible.
 It is not one disease.